 Prize for the best dressed

-A great way to celebrate Halloween for kids, is to offer a prize for the best Halloween costume.
-This will help build excitement for the party and encourage the kids to really think about their costume and what they want to dress up as.
+A great way to celebrate Halloween for kids is to offer a prize for the best costume.
+This will help build excitement for the party and encourage the kids to really think about their costumes and what they want to dress up as.

-The prize doesn’t have to be a big one, even a small bar of chocolate or a couple quid will make a kid feel really proud of themselves and their Halloween outfit.
-You could also offer out some prizes for the most-scariest costume or the best dressed vampire etc.
+The prize doesn’t have to be big.
+Even a small bar of chocolate or a couple of quid will make a kid feel really proud of themselves and their Halloween outfit.
+You could also offer out some prizes for the scariest costume or the best-dressed vampire, etc.

 For some inspiration on Halloween costumes, check out this blog!